+Protect yourself with gloves and a mask to avoid direct contact with dust and molds.
 The dust and molds accumulated inside the home have high amounts of allergens.
 They directly reach your eyes, nose, and mouth, causing continuous sneezes or eye irritation by the end of the cleaning process.
 To avoid such a case, safeguard yourself with gloves and a mask, which prevents immediate contact with these allergens.

 All the synthetic cleaning products have high amounts of ammonia, formaldehyde, and sodium hypochlorite compounds.
 These compounds trigger various kinds of allergic reactions that result in eye or skin irritation, sneezes, etc. Thus, always check the labels of your cleaning products and avoid ones with these compounds.

 3.Choose chemical-free and natural cleaner

 Finding a pure and chemical-free detergent is such a tedious and time-consuming task.
 Even if you do so, the hidden ingredients from labels are inevitable.
 Thus, preparing a cleaner that is natural, organic, and chemical-free is highly recommended.